Thirty years ago today, it happened: Douglas vs Tyson. The biggest upset in boxing history.

 His lone appearance on a large stage had been a shot at the IBF title against Tony Tucker.
 In a stupor-inducing bout, Douglas himself performed like someone who had just been roused from bed.
 When the fight was somewhat hastily stopped in round ten after Douglas absorbed a series of hard right hands, he exhibited less disappointment than a man who had just missed his bus.
 Few thought highly of Douglas’ ability.
 And absolutely no one thought he had a chance to defeat Tyson.

-But unusual and highly emotional circumstances attended the challenger’s preparation for his confrontation with Tyson.
-Only twenty-three days before the fight, Douglas’ mother passed away.
+But unusual and highly emotional circumstances attended the challenger’s preparation as three weeks before the fight Buster’s mother died.
 The two were very close, and members of his camp were concerned Buster would be too grief-stricken and discouraged to continue training.
 But rather than deflate him, her death had a galvanizing effect, and Douglas later said that after her passing his training became markedly more intense.
-Perhaps when confronted with the loss of a parent and the horror of mortality, a mere boxing match with Mike Tyson, who Douglas had already promised his mother he’d defeat, wasn’t such a harrowing thought.
+Perhaps when confronted with the loss of a parent and the horror of mortality, a mere boxing match with Mike Tyson, who Douglas had already promised his mother he would defeat, wasn’t such a harrowing thought.